OxfordSemantic/AdvancedWorkshop/2_2-NegationAsFailure/2_2-NegationAsFailure.md

 *0 results*

-This is because `:vehicle3 :mustStop false` has now been retracted - it no longer exists in our store.
+This is because `:vehicle3 :safeToContinue true` has now been retracted - it no longer exists in our store.

 <br>
 <br>